Hope Castle: Blayney ownership

+Hope ownership

-In 1853, The Rt Hon.
-Cadwallader, 12th Baron Blayney, sold the entire Blayney Estate to the wealthy Henry Thomas Hope, who substantially renovated the building.
+In 1853, Cadwallader, 12th Baron Blayney, sold the entire Blayney estate to the wealthy Henry Thomas Hope, who substantially renovated the building.
 The 12th Baron Blayney was the last Lord Blayney.
-It was only under the ownership of the Hope family, the Scottish-Dutch banking family that is famous for their ownership of the Hope Diamond, that the Castle got its new name of Hope Castle, one which it still holds today.
-Henrietta Adela Hope, daughter of Henry Thomas Hope, who married an English Duke, later inherited the estate.
-Her husband was The 6th Duke of Newcastle, who held the courtesy title of Earl of Lincoln at the time of their marriage (1861) and later succeeded his father as the 6th Duke of Newcastle-under-Lyne.
-From 1900 to 1904, Hope Castle served as a home for H.R.H.
-Field Marshal The 1st Duke of Connaught and Strathearn, Queen Victoria's son, and his family.
+It was only under the ownership of the Hope family, the Scottish-Dutch banking family that is famous for their ownership of the Hope Diamond, that the building got its new name of Hope Castle, one which it still holds today.
+Henrietta Adela Hope, daughter of Henry Thomas Hope, who married an English duke, later inherited the estate.
+Her husband was the 6th Duke of Newcastle, who held the courtesy title of Earl of Lincoln at the time of their marriage (1861) and later succeeded his father as the 6th Duke of Newcastle-under-Lyne.
+From 1900 to 1904, Hope Castle served as a home for Prince Arthur, 1st Duke of Connaught and Strathearn, Queen Victoria's son, and his family.
 The duke was the commander of the British Forces in Ireland at that time.

+20th century use

 The Hope family left the estate in 1916, leaving it to serve as a military barracks during the War of Independence between the years 1919 and 1921.
 It later became the site of Monaghan County Hospital for the short time between 1932 and 1937.
 Beginning in 1942, Hope Castle served as a Franciscan Order Convent until the early 1970s.

-After its many years serving as a local convent, Hope Castle fell into private ownership until the Monaghan County Council later acquired it in the 1980s.
-The County Council leased the building to several people, including the most recent local businessman, Chris Haren who was leasing the property when it was extensively damaged in an arson attack in November 2010.
-Up until the fire, Hope Castle was being run as a successful hotel, containing bar lounges, a restaurant, and several guest rooms.
+After its many years serving as a local convent, Hope Castle was owned privately until Monaghan County Council acquired it in the 1980s.
+The County Council leased the building to several people, including the most recent local businessman, Chris Haren, who was leasing the property when it was extensively damaged in an arson attack in November 2010.
+Up until the fire, Hope Castle was being run as a small hotel, containing bar lounges, a restaurant, and several guest rooms.

-Timeline

-Demise
+2010 fire

-In November 2010, the eighteenth century home was subject to an arson attack that left the hotel building with extensive interior damages.
+In November 2010, the building was subject to an arson attack that left the hotel building with extensive interior damages.
 In a very short amount of time the fire spread through the bar and lounge areas, up the stairwells, and into the upstairs rooms.
-The building was uninhabited at the time of the fire; however, the contents of the hotel including a considerable amount of the fittings, furniture, and valuable antiques were left completely destroyed.
+The building was uninhabited at the time of the fire; however, the contents of the hotel including a considerable amount of the fittings, furniture, and antiques were destroyed.
 At the time of the incident, it was clear to local Gardaí that entry was gained by trespassers to the ground floor of the building where the fire was started.
 It is believed that a local group of teenagers forced entry to the building and intentionally started the fire.
-Although Gardaí questioned juveniles in the town, no persons were ever found guilty of the crime.
+Although Gardaí questioned juveniles in the town, no persons were ever convicted of the crime.